Annysah/code-thrive-website/README.md

 # code-thrive-website

-This is responsive website designed with HTML, CSS and Bootstrap
+This is a responsive website designed with HTML, CSS and Bootstrap

 #### Demo: https://annysah.github.io/code-thrive-website